-The Council with consultants (HYAS Associates Ltd) worked closely with Persimmon Homes and The Crown Estate who control the majority of the allocated site to produce a masterplan that shows how the relief road will be delivered including covering the remaining cost of the road which is estimated to be £16.7 million in total.
+The council, with consultants (HYAS Associates Ltd), worked closely with Persimmon Homes and The Crown Estate who control the majority of the allocated site to produce a masterplan that shows how development including the relief road will be delivered.

 The masterplan provides a template for the development of the site which will guide planning applications for the site.
-Following two rounds of public consultation in 2018 the masterplan was endorsed by the Council’s Strategic Planning Committee on the 29 January 2019.
+Following two rounds of public consultation in 2018 the masterplan was endorsed by the council’s Strategic Planning Committee on the 29th January 2019.
 The masterplan can be viewed using the link below:

-Planning applications have now been made by The Crown Estate and Persimmon Homes for the development of the masterplan area and are currently under consideration.
+Planning applications submitted by The Crown Estate and Persimmon Homes for the development of the masterplan area in 2019 are still under consideration.